 Measurement and Calibration

-The following products from Vector enable calibration, measurement and (re)programming of individual ECUs via XCP on Ethernet (e.g. 100/1000BASE-T1) and access to Ethernet data and higher protocols such as SOME/IP.
+The following products from Vector enable calibration, measurement and (re)programming of individual ECUs via XCP on Ethernet (e.g. via 100/1000BASE-T1), the measurement via AUTOSAR DLT (Diagnostic Log and Trace), and access to Ethernet data and higher protocols such as SOME/IP.

-Measuring, calibrating and (re)programming over XCP or microcontroller-specific data trace and debug ports.
+Measuring, calibrating and (re)programming over XCP or microcontroller-specific data trace and debug ports as well as measuring via AUTOSAR DLT.
 CANape and VX1000 enable maximum transmission rates with minimal or no impact on ECU run-time.

 The system provides the interface between the ECU and a measurement and calibration tool like CANape.
 For high data throughput with minimal runtime influence on the ECU, data access is done via microcontroller-specific data trace and debug interfaces.